Isotretinoin

 • Avoid unnecessary sun exposure.

-• When outside, protect your skin by using an oil-free sunscreen (SPF50+).
+• When you're outside, protect your skin by using an oil-free sunscreen (SPF50+).
 Apply the sunscreen to all areas especially the face, neck and ears.
 Read more about using sunscreen.

 • Wear clothing that protects you from the sun.